 - a.
-Shall provide the Administrative Assistant a certificate of liability coverage on the stock contractor's liability policy.
+Shall provide the Program and Administrative Assistant a certificate of liability coverage on the stock contractor's liability policy.
 Host Association's legal business name and "International Gay Rodeo Association, Inc." must be listed as additional insured.
-This must be received by the Administrative Assistant no less than 12 days prior to the first rodeo performance - b.
-The host association will be fined one thousand dollars (\$1,000.00) if a certificate of liability is not provided to the administrative assistant.
-A second non-compliance will result in a two thousand dollar (\$2,000.00) fine and suspension from hosting an IGRA-sanctioned rodeo the following year.
+This must be received by the Program and Administrative Assistant no less than 12 days prior to the first rodeo performance - b.
+For every day the certificate of liability coverage is late, the host association will be fined fifty dollars (\$50.00) per day.
+If the Certificate of Insurance is not received 3 business days prior to registration, the association will be fined an additional \$1,000.00.
+In addition, IGRA will purchase a liability insurance policy for the stock contractor, at the expense of the host association.